-If you have been running the replica crontab commands as suggested, then you will have the latest checkpoints from the master already copied across to the replica through the use of [sync_replica_sh].
+If you have been running the replica crontab commands as suggested, then you will have the latest checkpoints from the master already copied across to the replica.

-See the steps in the script [sync_replica_sh] for details (note that it deletes the state and rdb.lbr files from the replica root directory so that the replica starts replicating from the start of a journal).
+See the steps in the script weekly_sync_replica.sh for details (note that it deletes the state and rdb.lbr files from the replica root directory so that the replica starts replicating from the start of a journal).